zackrylangford/daytrading-unplugged/_posts/2024-06-05-emotional-trading.md

 ---
 layout: blog-post
 title: "Emotional Trading"
 date: 2024-06-05
 categories: psychology
 ---

-I think the biggest challenge that I have faced with trading, and I think many others can say the same is the challenge of controlling one's emotions while trading.
+One of the biggest challenges I’ve faced in trading, which I believe many others share, is controlling emotions while trading.

-The market is not rational in a way that can be predicted with 100 percent accuracy.
-I mean, even having a better than 50 percent win rate over a consistent period of time is great.
+The market is inherently unpredictable, making it impossible to predict with 100 percent accuracy.
+Even maintaining a win rate better than 50 percent over a consistent period is considered successful.

-The key is having a system that you are able to stick to when you are trading, so that you are making your decisions on that system over your emotions.
+The key to managing emotions in trading is having a reliable system and sticking to it.
+Making decisions based on a well-thought-out system rather than on emotions is crucial.

-For someone who is more of an intuitive/feeler type personality, this is incredibly hard.
-I have the tendency to make decisions based more on a "gut" feeling instead of my logic and head.
-This causes me a lot of problems if I don't have it in check.
-I will take trades that I shouldn't take and I will revenge trade and make poor decisions with risk management, choosing to make high risk/low reward trades that often lead to losing trades and losing days.
+As an intuitive/feeler personality type, I often rely on my gut feelings instead of logic, which can lead to problems.
+Without control, I might take trades I shouldn’t, engage in revenge trading, and make poor risk management decisions.
+These behaviors often result in high-risk/low-reward trades and losing days.

-I know there are tons of tips and tricks to combat this, but I have found that it is really hard to implement those rules when you are trading.
-For instance, the idea that you should walk away and take a break after losing a trade is hard when you feel like the trade you took is correct or is working out after hitting your stop loss.
+Implementing tips and tricks to manage emotions while trading is easier said than done.
+For example, taking a break after a losing trade is tough when it feels like the trade was correct or started working after hitting the stop loss.

-I have a really hard time with a red day.
-I hate stopping my trading when I have a losing day.
-Especially early in the morning.
-I have rules that I try to stick to, but my emotions often overwhelm me when I actually have to have the self-discipline to implement them.
+Red days are particularly challenging for me.
+I struggle with stopping trading when I’m losing, especially early in the morning.
+Despite having rules in place, my emotions often overpower my self-discipline.

-I think the key for me in this attempt has been that I am developing a playbook and strategy that is guiding my trades.
-I am not even focusing on creating rules to control my emotions.
-I guess my rule would be that I am doing my best to take trades only out of my playbook and allowing that to guide my trading.
+To address this, I’m developing a playbook and strategy to guide my trades.
+Instead of focusing on controlling my emotions, my primary rule is to only take trades from my playbook and let that guide my decisions.

-Also, I do have a max win amount as well as a max loss amount that shuts my account if I hit either one.
-That is completely out of my hands though, so that is good.
+Additionally, I’ve set a max win and loss amount that shuts down my account if either is hit.
+This measure is entirely automated, removing it from my control and helping to manage my trading behavior.

+### Application Points

+To help manage your emotions while trading, consider these application points:

+1. **Develop a Trading Plan**: Create a detailed playbook or strategy that outlines your trading approach.
+Stick to this plan to guide your decisions.

+2. **Set Automated Limits**: Implement automated max win and loss limits to protect your account from emotional decision-making.

+3. **Practice Discipline**: Establish rules for when to take breaks, especially after losing trades, and commit to following them.

+4. **Reflect on Trades**: After each trading session, review your trades to understand what worked and what didn’t.
+This can help reinforce good habits and identify emotional triggers.

+5. **Stay Educated**: Continuously educate yourself about trading strategies and psychology to improve your skills and emotional control.

+6. **Seek Support**: Consider joining trading communities or seeking mentorship to gain insights and support from other traders who face similar challenges.

+By applying these points, you can work towards more disciplined and emotion-free trading, ultimately improving your overall trading performance.